flashcordon/big-history/Exploration-spatiale.md

 with exterrestrial microbial life forms, should we extend the same consideration to microbes on Earth?

+ The emergent field of “space ethics” (or “astrobioethics” or “astroethics” or “environmental ethics in space”; cf. Chon-Torres, 2018; Owe, 2019; Wanjet, 2020; Peters, 2002, 2013, 2019a, 2021) is developing rapidly, following the progress made in the last two decades in astrobiology and space science

 ***Institutions pertinentes :***
 - COSPAR
 - [IAGETH Working Group on Astrobioethics](https://www.icog.es/iageth/index.php/p3loki-gn/)